"The only way to have a friend is to be one." — Ralph Waldo Emerson

 Warnell was the cornerstone of the game for me; a true Dodger Blue fan.

-As we grew up, we owned identical black Yamaha 125 cc's and continued with our adventures on two wheels.
+As we grew up, we owned identical black Yamaha 125 cc's and pursued our adventures on two wheels.
 His family eventually moved from Elizabeth Street to Pallesi Street in central Barstow.
 He attended Barstow High School and I went to John F. Kennedy High School.
 We, however, remained close as we went our separate ways.

 Many years later, Denise and our 1 1/2 old son, Keith traveled to Botswana, Africa to serve as Peace Corps Volunteers working for the Department of Wildlife and National Parks.
 I had forgotten but he reminded me that he drove us from Barstow to the Ontario Airport in our 1973 Dodge Van.
 I trusted him that much, and he returned our van to Barstow where it was parked for nearly three years.
-He loved to hear about our tour in Botswana.
+He loved to hear about our adventures in Botswana.

 Sixty-five years is a long time to share a friendship.